 Conclusion

-The document reports the test results of the proposed BUDI approaches to evaluate the performance and complexity.
-According to the test results, it’s suggested that the “BUDI” approach with replacement of Intra mode ver+8 be introduced in the HEVC test model (HM) as a tool of the coding efficiency improvement.
+The document reports the test results of three BUDI approaches to evaluate the performance and complexity.
+According to the test results, it’s suggested that the “BUDI” approach with replacement of Intra mode ver+8 be introduced in the HEVC test model (HM).

 References